 Although the number of publicly disclosed cases of altered fingerprints is not very large, it is extremely difficult to estimate the actual number of individuals who have successfully evaded identification by fingerprint systems as a result of fingerprint alteration.
-Almost all the people identified as having altered their fingerprints were not detected by AFIS, but by some other means [16], [21].
+Almost all the persons identified to have altered their fingerprints were not detected by AFIS, but by some other means [16], [21].